souryacs/LitRevw/SingleCellMethods.md

 [Interrogation of human hematopoiesis at single-cell and single-variant resolution - g-ChromVAR - Ulirsch et al. Nat Genet 2019](https://pubmed.ncbi.nlm.nih.gov/30858613/)

-    - presents g-chromVAR, a method to identify GWAS variant enrichment among closely related tissues/cell types, using scATAC-seq data.
+    - Presents g-chromVAR, a method to identify GWAS variant enrichment among closely related tissues/cell types, using scATAC-seq data.
     - *Objective*: measure the trait relevance of different cells or tissues,
         - here scATAC-seq data together with fine-mapped GWAS variants are used to measure such trait relevance scores (and causal variants).
         - Computes the bias-corrected Z-scores to estimate the trait relevance for every single cell